 Since today’s travelers expect more services and amenities at lower costs, more people are starting to prefer Airbnb type accommodations.
-Airbnb is now one of the most popular ways to find a place to stay as you can often get accommodation in the same central areas that luxury hotels are famous for.
+Airbnb is now one of the most popular ways to find a place to stay.
+You can often get accommodation in the same central areas that luxury hotels are famous for.
 Whether you’re traveling for business or leisure, room prices can cost as little as $35 a night.

 Hotel alternatives are more spacious

-Airbnb and other accommodation-sharing sites like Vrbo, FlipKey, and HomeAway, allow travelers to rent an entire home, which means they have the luxury of their own space fully equipped with a kitchen, living area, and sometimes even a garden.
+Airbnb and other accommodation-sharing sites like Vrbo, FlipKey, and HomeAway, allow travelers to rent an entire home.
+Which gives them the luxury of their own space fully equipped with a kitchen and living area.
 This is relatively cheaper than a luxury hotel, especially for people traveling in groups.
 If you rent out an entire house there’s a lot of freedom to relax without worrying about disturbing other people.
 For the same price in a top hotel you will get a much smaller space.

 The biggest reason why luxury hotels are often empty, even in peak seasons, is that the modern traveler has changed.
 We are much more self-reliant and would rather spend money on more adventure fueled holidays where our cash goes further.
 Instead of paying a fortune to stay in one place, we can spend the same amount visiting different cities, countries, and even continents.

 For some the luxury hotel will always have an allure.
 But for most travelers the luxury hotel is truly dead.
-Today it is all about making your money go further and taking time for life changing experiences we don’t make time for in our day to day lives.
+Today it is all about making your money go further and taking time for life changing experiences.

 Specially written for SeafloraSkincare.Com